sajjadGG/book-python/numerical-analysis/numpy.rst

 :About:
     * Filename: ``numpy-sum.py``
-    * Linii kodu do napisania: około 4 linii
+    * Lines of code to write: 4 lines
     * Estimated time of completion: 5 min

 Szukanie liczby